mahdikohan/complexityEconomics/readme.md

 # About Me
-Hi, I'm Mahdi Kohan Sefidi and I have a Master's degree in economics.
+Hi, I'm **Mahdi Kohan Sefidi** and I have a Master's degree in economics.
 I am interested in complexity economics and computer simulations.
 Now, I would like to share some information about this subject and present some interesting things about it.
 Let's explore this together, guys! 😊

+contact with me:
+mail address: kohansefidimahdi@gmail.com

 Now about ...
 # Complexity Economics